Quasar-Kim/332project/doc/progress/week7.md

 ## Goal of the next week

-- Implement additional features to make the program fault tolerant
+- Start working on milestone 4: fault tolerance
 - Make sure our program runs correctly on the local or actual cluster
 - Optimize the performance of partition and merge job handlers